emqx/cloud-docs/en_US/feature/sso_azure.md

 4. Use the login URL for subaccounts from the user management page to log in.
 Click **Log in through an identity provider**, and the browser will redirect to the Microsoft login page.
   <img src="./_assets/sso4.png" alt="sso" style="zoom:67%;" />

-5. Complete the login process on the Microsoft login page, and the browser will automatically return to EMQX Platform to complete the SSO login.
+5. Complete the login process on the Microsoft login page, and the browser will automatically return to EMQX Cloud to complete the SSO login.